Byzantine Dress - Palace of the Porphyrogenitus, aka Tekfur Saray

 On the left is a silk kaftan from the Museum of the Aga Khan in Istanbul.

-The clothes of everyday people were made of wool.
-Soldiers wore clothing made ow felt made from wool.
-During the day of Imperial Rome cotton had long been imported from India, later it came from the Muslim countries of the Middle East.
+The clothes of everyday people were made of wool, linen or inexpensive silk blends or cheaper grades of silk.
+Soldiers wore clothing made of felt made from wool.
+Since the days of Imperial Rome cotton had long been imported from India, later it came from the Muslim countries of the Middle East.
 Cotton clothes were worn both in summer and winter and the fabric was made in different thicknesses for the season.

 In the 12th century high-status men switched from the wearing of tunics to wearing long kaftans with tight sleeves.
 Another new fashion men picked-up was the wearing of fancy belts or sashes with their kaftan.
 It was thought the pulled in waistline of the belt showed off the male figure.
 Constantine's kaftan has been sewn with lines at his waistline.
 This was done no only to emphasize the waist, but had the practical objective of making it easier to wear it with a belt.
 A well-dressed man Byzantine could have dozens of belts made of leather or fabric that were adorned with gold or metal ornaments and even gemstones and pearls.
 Brides gave their husbands jeweled belts, Maria of Antioch gave her husband a belt with a gold, pearl and jeweled buckle that had an inscription to her husband Manuel I Comnenus pledging her love and fidelity.